tykiww/tykiww.github.io/_posts/2018-2-20-cluster-zip-soccer.md

 Of course, this wasn't the best way to perform the analysis, but I have been able to gain really good insight on how to work with cluster algorithms.
 I want to see if I can get better at understanding the mechanics and start working with more categorical variables and recognize trends.
 I guess this is an area I know that I definitely want to improve in and would love to find some mentoring in.

 At least I know what types of players to settle for if I was to ever pick up the remote.
 I don't even remember the last time I played that game.
-I really want to go out and play now.
+I really want to go out and play for real now.